Part 1

 - Transactional Entitlement.
 We will lose faith in God if we expect him to reward our righteousness with personal success, safety, and satisfaction.
 Our relationship with him is not transactional.

 - Personal Iniquity.
-We will give up on God if we think our unrighteousness means he is ineffective or non-existent, we are irreparably defective, or this “God-thing” works for a select few but not us.
+We will give up on God if we believe our unrighteousness means he is ineffective or nonexistent, that we are irreparably defective, or that this “God-thing” works for a select few but not for us.

 - Hypocrisy.
-The unrighteousness of other reborn believers can distort our view of God and destroy our faith in him because his influence seems to have little bearing on their behavior.
+The unrighteousness of other reborn believers can distort our view of God and undermine our faith in him because his influence seems to have little bearing on their behavior.

 - Unfairness Of Life.
 We will distrust God if we expect him to make life fair.
-Our lives are unfair because we are surrounded by the adverse consequences of wrong choices made by others, ranging from Adam and Eve to those presently in our orbit.
-Conversely, our mistakes contribute to the unfairness in the lives of others.
+Our lives are unfair because we are surrounded by the adverse consequences of wrong choices made by others, ranging from Adam and Eve to those currently in our orbit.
+Conversely, our mistakes contribute to the unfairness in the lives of those around us.

 - Divine Sexism.
-We may distrust God because we have been deceived into thinking that he sanctions sexism and authorizes the subjugation of women.
-The truth is men and women are equal in his eyes.
+We may distrust God because we have been deceived into believing that he sanctions sexism and authorizes the subjugation of women.
+The truth is that men and women are equal in his eyes.

 - Value Differences.
 Some of us reject God because we disagree with his moral values.
-We condone things he condemns.
+We condone what he condemns.
 He draws distinctions we dispute.
 We elevate issues he considers secondary.
-He esteems that which we deem dispensable.
+He esteems what we deem disposable.

 - Unequal Blessing.
 We may lose faith in God because he blesses reborn believers unequally.
 Some of us endure more distress than others.
-Our temporal needs are more persistent and acute.
-We get less relief.
-Others enjoy more abundance than us.
+Our temporal needs are more persistent and acute, and we receive less relief.
+Others enjoy greater abundance than we do.